This week, we give advice on CVs ahead of the inevitable surge in recruitment activity at the start of the year.

 5) The list of skills should go above experience.

-This is my opinion, so you’ll likely hear the opposite somewhere else.
+This is our opinion, so you’ll likely hear the opposite somewhere else.
 However, when a HR person/Hiring Manager is doing the first two-minute scan of your CV, you want the list of technologies you know to leap out.

-I only tend to feel the list of skills should go underneath experience if there are a huge number of them.
+We only tend to feel the list of skills should go underneath experience if there are a huge number of them.
 You need your experience list to start on the first page so people can read that information early and unfortunately, by the time someone is scrolling to the second page, concentration is dipping.

 While we’re talking about skills; limit the number of soft skills you write down.
 Everyone is a passionate, hard-working, professional, team-worker.
 If the soft skill is something that is an essential factor to be a functional human, you don’t need to write it down.
 We know you have it or we will at least hope you do!